wwt/git-foundations/sections/section_11.md

 # Pull/Merge Changes in GitHub

 A **pull request** is GitHub's terminology for starting the process to merge changes from one branch into another.
-In this example, we will merge changes from **branch3** into **master**, effectively updating the mainline copy of our repository.
+In this example, we will merge changes from **branch3** into **main**, effectively updating the mainline copy of our repository.

 ## **Create a Pull Request**